 • Development of Expertise

-“Everyone along their path hits walls and plateaus, failures, experiences self-doubt, frustration, and accidents.
-It’s how we react to these obstacles that will determine if we succeed.” – Glenn K Seki *** Persistence and Motivation An excerpt from How To Become The Best at Anything, Chapter 9, Persistence, Motivation, and More About Your Path “Keep practicing no matter what.
+“One thing I’ve learned is to always inquire.
+Always ask questions.” – Charlie Munger *** Persistence and Motivation An excerpt from How To Become The Best at Anything, Chapter 9, Persistence, Motivation, and More About Your Path “Keep practicing no matter what.
 It will take years, you know this, so you have to keep practicing.
 You have to keep practicing getting better every time you practice.
 This is a very hard thing to do.
 You will get tired, bored, and frustrated.
 It is hard to keep your focus while practicing.
-I heard a…
+I heard a story about John Wooden (often considered one of the greatest college basketball coaches, ever) while I was…

 • Development of Expertise